The reality of war in Syria

 Caritas Aotearoa New Zealand is working in Syria with partners Secours Catholique (Caritas France) and Caritas Syria.
 We are supporting a programme in Aleppo which provides emergency supplies (including blankets, mattresses and kitchen sets) and vital healthcare to people in need.
 There is a particular focus on the elderly, an especially vulnerable group.

-Every donation Caritas receives until 1 August will be doubled by the New Zealand Aid Programme, so please take advantage of this opportunity to save lives.
+Every donation Caritas receives until 1 August 2016 was doubled by the New Zealand Aid Programme.

 You can make a real difference to the most vulnerable within Syria